pixelbar/pixelbar.github.io/_posts/2026-03-17-meshcore-workshop.md

 * A meshcore companion device, like a Heltec v3//v4, or a LilyGO T-Deck.
 There will be a few SenseCAP Trackers available for people without a device.
 * A laptop ( Windows / Mac / Linux) to flash the device.
-* For more acvanced users, a meshcore repeater device, to practice an OTA update
+* For more advanced users, a meshcore repeater device, to practice an OTA update

 At the end of the workshop, you'll be ready to send messages in the Meshcore community!